 Types of Teapot

-There are many types of teapot in the world.
+There are many types of teapots in the world.
 People use the teapot as per their taste.
-People in China love to drink black tea, so most of the teapots are designed according to their taste.
-The handmade Chinese teapot is most famous among them.
+People in China love to drink black tea, so most teapots are designed according to their taste.
+The handmade Chinese teapot is the most famous among them.

-The following types of teapot are seen usually in this planet:
+The following types of the teapot are seen usually on this planet:

 - Ceramic teapots